Davis Fire: Environmental impacts

-An air quality advisory was issued for southern Washoe County due to smoke because of the fire.
-Air quality levels were frequently in the unhealthy range.
-Combined with the Bridge, Line, and Airport fires, there was smoke pollution in Southern Nevada.
+The Northern Nevada Public Health Air Quality Management Division issued an air quality advisory.
+Air quality monitors in southern Washoe County reached unhealthy levels.
+Along with the Bridge, Line, and Airport fires in Southern California, smoke pollution was reported in Southern Nevada.

 Investigations and damage assessments reported that most soil would not be severely damaged by the fire, and afflicted soil will likely recover in the next five years.
-However, there were some areas that had a small risk of high erosion.
-Some areas would have major erosion or runoff during periods of heavy rain, with a larger flash flood risk from water-repellent soil.
+Several areas were found to be at risk of major erosion or runoff during periods of heavy rain and an increased flash flood risk due to water–repellent soil.
 As the fire burned in the foothills and at the base of Slide Mountain, avalanches and rockslides were expected to occur in the burned area.
-The Washoe Valley watershed was polluted with ash and was being monitored.
+The Washoe Valley Watershed was polluted with ash.
+The National Weather Service warned trees burned by the Davis Fire could be blown down during high wind events, with advisories documented as late as February 15, 2026.